alexstedman/PersonalProjects/Fundsmith_Equity_Project/README.md

 <details>
  <summary><b>Failures on extracting information from pdfs, and what I learned</b></summary>
- <p>I first attempted to extract the information using <a href="https://pypi.org/project/pdfplumber/">pdfplumber</a> ,
+ <p>I first attempted to extract the information using <a href="https://pypi.org/project/pdfplumber/">pdfplumber</a>, a tool that converts a pdf to text line-by-line (column formatting is ignored).
+I specified a text box from where pdfplumber could extract the information from, with the results below.
   </p>
 </details>